 COMP SCAMS: BEWARE OF THESE ‘RED FLAGS’

-Workers Compensation fraud is a widespread and serious problem that’s not only illegal, but leads to higher insurance premiums for all businesses – including yours.
+Understanding Workers Compensation and Fraud is a widespread and serious problem that’s not only illegal, but leads to higher insurance premiums for all businesses – including yours.

 1. Monday morning report of injury.
 The alleged injury occurs first thing on Monday, or late Friday afternoon, but is not reported until Monday.